Valley Foundation Fellowships

 The Office of Community Engagement has established partnerships with local clinics and non-profit agencies, many of whom have proposed sample projects.
 Students may explore this sample list or propose their own.
 Applications are selected on a rolling basis.

 - Have a desire to shape the health and wellbeing of local populations and a commitment to social justice

 Applications are accepted on a rolling, first-come first-served basis.
 We recommend applying for the Valley Fellowship the quarter prior to your intended fellowship start date.

 Students may pursue a Fellowship project via one of the following three methods:

-1. Review the Office of Community Engagement’s menu of sample projects that have been proposed by local community clinics and agencies (see below).
+1. Contact the Office of Community Engagement to discuss existing projects proposed by community clinics and other community-based organizations.
 Select and apply to specific project(s) of interest.
-Note that not all projects are not guaranteed as site needs may change.

 2. Submit a description of a project that you are already doing in the community or a partner agency with whom you are already involved and want to collaboratively develop a project.
 Together with clinic/agency staff and students, The Office of Community Engagement will help finalize projects to ensure that they align with principles of community engagement and include a scholarly component.

 3. Indicate an area of interest or clinic/agency of interest and The Office of Community Engagement will help identify opportunities.

 - Address a specific need identified by the community partner (in alignment with principles of community engagement, projects must be rooted in a need identified by the community clinic or agency and not simply created by students without clinic or agency input)

 - Focus on service-learning with clear project and learning objectives